 The above experiments concentrated on the test phase of the recognition memory task.
 In collaboration with Leun Otten, we conducted fMRI experiments focused on the study (encoding) phase, investigating neural activity that predicts subsequent memory.
 We showed that the hippocampus appears to predict subsequent memory regardless of the study task (Otten et al, 2001).
 Other regions, like anterior left inferior prefrontal cortex, appear to predict subsequent memory only during tasks that require semantic elaboration (see Rugg et al, 2002, for review).
 We were also able to distinguish subsequent memory effects that occur on an item-by-item level from those that reflect longer-lasting "states" (e.g, periods of sustained attention; Otten et al, 2002).

 With Audrey Duarte, we investigated how the neural correlates of recollection (Duarte et al, 2008) and familiarity (Duarte et al, 2010) change with age.
-We also contrasted recollection and familiarity for different types of stimuli (e.g, faces vs scenes), given increasing evidence from patients of differential involvement of MTL structures in memory for spatial vs nonspatial stimuli (Taylor et al, 2007; Duarte et al, 2011; see Section).
+We also contrasted recollection and familiarity for different types of stimuli (e.g, faces vs scenes), given increasing evidence from patients of differential involvement of MTL structures in memory for spatial vs nonspatial stimuli (Taylor et al, 2007; Duarte et al, 2011).
+With Roni Tibon, we have used cued-recall to further investigate the role of inferior parietal cortex, particularly angular gyrus, in both encoding and retrieval of vivid, multimodal memories (Tibon et al, 2019).

 Some have argued that priming effects can occur in the absence of attention, or are not affected by attentional manipulations.
 I believe such claims are either questionable, or in the latter case, can be explained by the lower sensitivity of typical priming tasks (Berry et al, 2006a; Berry et al, 2006b; Berry et al., 2010).
 Like others, I believe that spatial and temporal attention is necessary for priming effects, and in three fMRI experiments, we failed to find any evidence of BOLD repetition suppression in ventral stream regions for faces, houses or objects that appeared in the ignored hemifield, whether as primes or probes (Eger et al, 2004; Henson & Mouchlianitis, 2007; Thoma & Henson, 2011).

 However, one can attend to a location in space (and time) but still not be aware of a stimulus, such as when it is presented briefly between a forward and backward mask (ie, subliminal).
 Together with Sid Kouider, we used such sandwich masking of faces and showed reliable behavioural priming that was not easily explicable by measures of participants' ability to see the prime (and which could not be explained by stimulus-response learning).
 We also showed concurrent repetition suppression in occipital and fusiform face areas using fMRI (Kouider et al, 2009), demonstrating that modulation of activity in such ventral stream areas can occur without awareness (but with attention).
 This suppression even occurred across different views of faces and for both familiar and unfamiliar faces.
 An ERP version of this paradigm (Henson et al, 2008) revealed two subliminal repetition effects, an early one (100-150ms post-probe onset), which was sensitive to view but not familiarity (much like the fMRI data), and a later one (300-500ms post-probe onset), which was sensitive to familiarity (much like the behavioural priming).
-More recently, we replicated this with MEG, and are trying to relate the generators to the fMRI data.
-More generally, such masked priming paradigms would appear a useful way to investigate the extent of unconscious processing in the brain that does not rely on the more typical attentional manipulations.
+Much of the above on neural correlates of face priming is summarised in Henson (2016).

 Priming is often conceptualised in terms of the facilitation of one or more computational stages associated with a given stimulus and task.
 In classification tasks, for example, where priming is measured in terms of faster RTs, such "component processes" might include perceptual identification of the stimulus and/or retrieval of semantic information relevant to the task (for reviews, see Henson, 2003; Henson, 2008; Henson et al., 2014).
 However, the response made to a stimulus in such tasks can become directly associated with that stimulus, such that the priming produced by repetition of the stimulus can potentially be caused by rapid retrieval of the response, circumventing many of the prior computations.
 The potential role of such "S-R learning" has long been known in behavioural research, but has become important in relation to the fMRI phenomenon of repetition suppression (RS), which has been used as a tool to localise different representations within the brain.
 For example, Dobbins et al (2004) argued that in many cases RS does not reflect local computations, but rather a bypassing of those regions/computations owing to S-R retrieval, based on their finding that RS in fusiform regions associated with visual object processing was abolished when S-R retrieval was disrupted (by reversing the classification task).

-Based on his previous work, Karl Friston and I implemented a simple neural network model using predictive coding (and consistent with the PIMMS framework), that reproduced aspects of this proposal, eg earlier repetition effects in higher than lower regions.
-Further development of this model however requires more constraints, which may be best obtained from the neural data recorded in nonhuman primates.
-However, the important implication of this model, if correct, is that the regions showing maximal RS may not be the regions where the critical dimensions of interest are represented - they may be downstream of the critical regions (or given repetition causes synaptic changes between all regions in this model, the representations may not be stored in any one, single region).
+Most recently, we have simulated multiple neural models and found that only a local scaling of neural activity is consistent with a range of univariate and multivariate effects of repetition on fMRI data (Alink et al., 2018).
+This is not inconsistent with suppression from higher-order brain regions of those neurons encoding prediction error, as according to the PIMMS framework).
+However, the important implication of PIMMS, if correct, is that the regions showing maximal RS may not be the regions where the critical dimensions of interest are represented - they may be downstream of the critical regions (or given repetition causes synaptic changes between all regions in this model, the representations may not be stored in any one, single region).

 Much is known about how humans perceive faces, and much is known about neural responses to faces in nonhuman primates.
 One way to map the neuroanatomy of face processing in humans is to use the technique of fMRI repetition suppression (RS).
 I began by contrasting repetition effects for familiar and unfamiliar faces, assuming that only the former would have long-term perceptual representations (e.g, FRUs in the Bruce & Young model).
 In fact, we found RS for familiar (famous) faces, but repetition enhancement (RE) for unfamiliar (previously-unseen) faces in face-responsive regions.
 A similar interaction between familiarity (pre-experimental exposure) and repetition (experimental exposure) was found for other stimuli such as symbols, prompting us to suggest that RS reflects modification of existing representations, whereas RE reflects the (initial) formation of new representations (Henson et al, 2000).